rcsb/BioCaddiePilot32/README.md

 # Introduction

-The [BioCADDIE Pilot 3.2](https://biocaddie.org/group/pilot-project/pilot-project-3-2-development-citation-and-data-access-metrics-applied-rcsb/) is a data mining platform to cross-link data and publications that is part of the larger [BioCADDIE project](https://biocaddie.org/).
-This prototype project provides tools for extracting data set mentions from the [Protein Data Bank](http://www.rcsb.org/) in the full text publications of the [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/) [Open Access Subset](http://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
+The [BioCADDIE Pilot 3.2](https://biocaddie.org/group/pilot-project/pilot-project-3-2-development-citation-and-data-access-metrics-applied-rcsb/) is a data mining platform to cross-link data and publications.
+This pilot project is part of the [BioCADDIE project](https://biocaddie.org/).
+This prototype provides tools for extracting data set mentions from the [Protein Data Bank](http://www.rcsb.org/) in the full text publications of the [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/) [Open Access Subset](http://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
 It also offers tools to analyze citation networks in PubMedCentral using a number of network metrics.

 This project operates on the following data sets

-* Protein Data Bank (PDB): >110,000 3D structure of biomolecules ([current list](http://www.rcsb.org/pdb/results/results.do?qrid=E5798DC6&tabtoshow=Current))
+* Protein Data Bank (PDB): >110,000 3D structure of biomolecules ([current list](http://www.rcsb.org/pdb/search/smartSubquery.do?experimentalMethod=ignore&smartSearchSubtype=HoldingsQuery&moleculeType=ignore))
 * PubMedCentral Open Access Subset: >1 million free text articles ([current list](http://www.ncbi.nlm.nih.gov/pmc/?term=open+access[filter]))

 ## What are Data Mentions?